slott56/slott56.github.io/Pelican/content/blog/2008/01/2008_01_03-is_this_software_worlds_equivalent_of_the_perpetual_motion_machine.rst

-The :strong:`O` (:emphasis:`n`\ ² ) comparison of documents within a batch of likely matches, similarly, has a relatively simple post-condition, and a moderate level of gnarl.
+The :math:`\textbf{O}(n^2)` comparison of documents within a batch of likely matches, similarly, has a relatively simple post-condition, and a moderate level of gnarl.
 It's the insertion of all the special cases that becomes tedious.
 Except, of course, for abstraction.
 All the special cases are subclass of a common "Condition" or "DocCombo" superclass.
 We have to prove that our abstract superclasses have the right properties.
 Once we have that, we simply prove that each subclass satisfies the superclass assertions.